homebridge/homebridge.github.io/src/docs/api/characteristics.md

 ### Characteristic.onSet
 > Characteristic.onSet((value) => Promise&lt;void&gt;): Characteristic

-The `set` event is typically called when the user changes the state of a device, for example, when turning on a switch.
+The `set` event is typically called when the user changes the state of a device within the Home app or an automation runs, for example, when turning on a switch.

 The handler function contains one argument: